 The specifics of our analyses vary depending on the owner of each flowgate.
 When the owner is an entity other than Duke, that entity calculates its own AFC values which supersede the values calculated by Duke.
 We indicate the flowgate owner as a suffix to the flowgate name.
 During this study period, there was one key Duke flowgate.
-For all flowgates, regardless of owner, we reviewed Duke transmission outages and generation operations.
+For all flowgates, regardless of owner, we normally review Duke transmission outages and generation operations.
+At the time of this report, the data needed for reviewing transmission outages had not been provided, so this portion of the analysis will be done through a special investigation once the data is received.
 Study dates are selected from events where downward spikes in Base AFC were coincident with TSR refusals.

 For Duke-owned flowgates, we checked for changes in flowgate ratings for and, in certain cases, we verified the accuracy of the modeling results by comparing forecasted flows with the flows observed in real-time operations.
 More precisely, we first checked to see if these flowgates were logged as having real-time contingency violations on the study dates.
 If they were, then any value of Base AFC leading to TSR refusals for those days is considered accurate.
 If the flowgates do not appear in the contingency violation logs on the study dates, then we review real-time flow data.
-If real-time loadings peak to within approximately ninety percent of the limits, we again consider the Base AFCs leading to TSR refusals to be accurate, because actions taken in real-time should unload the flowgates to resolve the violations, leaving the flowgates in this range.
-Finally, if the flowgates are not loaded near the limits in real time, we calculate the observed peak post-contingent flow over the day from the real-time data.
-We then compare this to the sum of the Base AFC and the TRM plus the rating.
-This represents the forecasted post-contingent flow.
-If this forecasted flow is greater than or similar to the observed flow in real time, then the AFC process is deemed to be accurate from the perspective of not understating transmission capability.
-We now consider each flowgate separately in the following figures.
+If real-time loadings peak to within approximately ninety percent of the